-It is Board policy that a candidate for registration must, within 2 years of the date of the official notification from the Board stating they have met registration requirements, both (1) register with the Board and (2) apply for and be issued with an APC.
+It is Board policy that a candidate for registration must, within 2 years of the date of the official notification from their university, both (1) register with the Board and (2) apply for and be issued with an APC.

 If an applicant for registration or a first APC has not met this deadline but subsequently wishes to practise in New Zealand, their case will be referred to the Board for consideration.
 (For guidance on preparing a case for the Board, see Demonstrating Competence).